smilingrumia/pixiv-extraction/README.md

 mpv --loop --idle=yes --force-window
 ```
 like mpv(0.30.0) should play smooth, VFR Compatible, and no “title flicking”
 !!
-On Ubuntu 16.04, if mpv are installed with apt will be old(0.14.0) and fail to play as VFR!!
+On Ubuntu 16.04, if mpv are installed from default repository, will be old(0.14.0) and fail to play as VFR!!

 ### Image viewer
 If want to try, I suggest mirage.